openthread/ot-docs/site/en/reference/cli/concepts/udp.md

 # Test UDP Functionality With OT CLI

-Thread networks offer several `cli udp` commands for testing peer-to-peer communication using UDP sockets.
+OpenThread offers UDP commands for use with a Thread network to test peer-to-peer communication between UDP sockets.
 The `cli udp` provides one sample socket with which all `udp` commands interact.

 The examples that follow demonstrate how you can open and bind sockets, how to connect the socket, and how to send messages using UDP sockets.